GUIDE TO INTRODUCTORY BIOSTATISTICS COURSE SEQUENCES

 Methods in Biostatistics I-IV.

 This is the course sequence required by the master's programs within the Department of Biostatistics, MPH students in the Concentration in Epidemiological & Biostatistical Methods for Public Health and Clinical Research - Focus in Biostatistics, and other master's and doctoral students who will be conducting data analysis in epidemiologic or clinical research.
-View some frequently asked questions about the 651 series.
 View a “test” designed to help you decide whether you should enroll in the 651-B654 sequence or not.

 For all other students, to choose the sequence best for you, answer the following questions: